nautine/react-nautine/README.md

 `apiKey: string`

+Required.
 This is the API key which is generated for a specific environment in the Nautine application.

+`environmentId: string`

+Required.
+This is the identifier of the environment for which the API key was generated for.

+`projectId: string`

+Required.
+This is the identifier of the project to which the environment belongs to.

 `overrideConsole: boolean`

+Optional.
 Overrides console.log and sends all log messages printed with console.log to your Nautine environment.

 `verbose: boolean`

+Optional.
 Prints log messages to the console as well if it's true.
 Useful when the application is deployed to test environments.

 ## License
 ---